m5c/EtlTrueStandalone/README.md

 ## About

 The Epsilon Transformation Language is an eclipse extension for model transformations.
-Despite many code snippets available on line, it is hard to find a standalone demo that is:
+Despite many code snippets available online, it is hard to find a standalone demo that is:
  * well documented
  * minimal
  * working